 Do not press a desperate foe too hard.” – Sun Tzu

-After the industrial revolution, European colonialists moved out in search of territories, raw materials and markets for their surplus products.
+After the industrial revolution, European industrialists moved out in search of lands, raw materials and markets for their products.
 In Africa, they created different countries by imposing land-expropriation law on various unfriendly and unconsented kingdoms and communities for collecting raw materials.
-They killed those who would oppose their invasion and trained the pliable remainders to assist them in enforcing colonial rule.
-Before leaving at independence, they fixed constitutions to guide their indigenous replacements to seize and export the different people’s resources in exchange for European consumer products.
+They killed those who opposed their invasion and trained the pliable oned to assist them in enforcing colonial rule.
+Before leaving at independence, they fixed constitutions to guide their indigenous replacements to keep seizing and exporting the different people’s resources in exchange for European consumer products.
 To appear democratic, Africa’s colonially-imposed governments create states, districts and ministries to share few foreign products as infrastructure, salaries and charity.
-So, different Africans struggle to occupy the colonially-made offices in order to benefit foreign money from seized resources.
+So, different Africans struggle to occupy the colonially-made offices in order to benefit more from the foreign exchange.

 Possible contributions of colonialism to productivity and social responsibility

-Given some infrastructural glamour in some African cities, it could be said that colonialists intended to bring civilization as productivity and social responsibility to Africans.
-This would serve as the excuse for slaughtering the different community defenders that would have obstructed their introduction of productivity and social responsibility.
+Given some infrastructural glamour in some African cities, it could be said that colonialists intended to bring civilization.
+This would serve as the excuse for slaughtering the different community defenders that resisted their civilizing efforts.
 Thus, some of the things that could suffice as colonial benefits to Africa and Africans include:

 - Unity and democracy: before the colonial invasion, different communities lived separately across Africa.
 Some communities traded with others, while some occasionally fought each other over territory, trade or other causes.
 Yet, many did not know or interact with other communities beyond their immediate neighbours.
 So, colonialism widened their knowledge about other communities, and also introduced language and political structures for their collaboration.

-- Money: money facilitates the ease of doing business by allowing people to measure and exchange goods and services without carrying their trading products wherever they go.
+- Money: money facilitates the ease of doing business by allowing people to measure and exchange goods and services without carrying their products wherever they go.
 The pre-colonial and sub-Saharan African communities did not have advanced monetary system for transacting businesses.
-Rather, they traded their local products in a primitive and inefficient system of trade-by-barter.
+Rather, they traded in an inefficient system of trade-by-barter.
 Colonialism introduced money system to facilitate the ease of trade in Africa.

-- Education in arts and sciences: the formal system of education had not been in most sub-Saharan African communities before colonial invasion.
-Many African communities had and passed down primitive ways of production and environmental management with non-mechanized tools.
+- Formal education in arts and sciences: the formal system of education had not been in most sub-Saharan African communities before colonial invasion.
+Many African communities had and passed down local ways of production and environmental management with low-tech tools.
 But, at the invasion of colonialism, they saw modern tools and methods of production.

 - Globalized religions: before colonialism, various communities had traditional ways of worshipping or relating with their deities according to their environments.
-The worship of some of these deities required blood sacrifices and some primitive practices.
+The worship of some of these deities required blood sacrifices and some crude practices.
 So, the colonialists allowed missionaries to introduce other international religions like Christianity that could connect Africans to other peoples and cultures of the world.
-Also, the new religions curtailed some primitive traditions like killing of twins and blood sacrifice, and extolled virtues of humility, love, kindness, faith, forgiveness and obedience.
+Also, the new religions curtailed some practices like killing of twins and blood sacrifice, and extolled virtues of humility, love, piety, kindness and obedience.

-- Foreign goods: with their advancement in mechanized productivity, European colonialism equally introduced a wide variety of consumer products like tea, biscuits, television, camera, phone, books and many others, which Subsaharan Africans had not been using at the time.
+- Foreign goods: with their industrial growth, European colonialism equally introduced a wide variety of consumer products like tea, biscuits, television, camera, phone, books and many others, which Subsaharan Africans had not been using at the time.